 We may be tired of hearing about security breaches, but the reality is they’re not going away.
 In security, there is no one-and-done answer.
 As I told Amanda at the end of our discussion, you’re not going to get to a point where you can say “okay, everything is done and now I’m secure.”

 ADNET has made this a core focus of our business, with a dedicated and certified security team because these threats are so pervasive.
 We hold our responsibility that seriously to protect our clients and our communities.
 Once you understand the risk you know what you’re up against and can make solid, educated decisions.
 The bottom line is, take cybersecurity seriously.
 Don’t wait until something has happened, because something WILL happen.
-If you have questions about security and your risk, reach out to us – we’re here to help.
+If you have questions about cybersecurity for small businesses and your risk, reach out to us – we’re here to help.